ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 trap read debug

 #
-# Save this code in a file named advancedexamples.sh and place it in your home directory.
+# Save this code in a file named advancedexamplesraw.sh and place it in your home directory.
 #
 # To run this code just open a terminal in your home directory and run:
-# bash advancedexamples.sh
+# bash advancedexamplesraw.sh
 #
 # You can run each of the examples individualy by passing in the following command line arguments:
 # 'RTIA' for raw transaction using an issued asset
 # 'RIA' for raw issuance of an asset
 # 'POI' for proof of issuance / contract hash
 # For example, to run the raw issuance example only:
-# bash advancedexamples.sh RIA
+# bash advancedexamplesraw.sh RIA
 #
 # If you do not pass an argument in, all examples will run.
 #